Impact Factor 3.517 | CiteScore 3.60

 The rapidly increasing amount of genome data provides wide opportunities to address new research questions and to translate new knowledge in clinical practice.
-However, translating research ideas to knowledge and then into clinical practice is a slow, multistep process that needs to be based on scientific rigor in all phases.
-Currently, most mature areas for clinical applications include rare disease diagnostics, oncology, infectious diseases and pharmacogenomics.
+Currently, most mature areas for clinical applications of genomics include rare disease diagnostics, oncology, infectious diseases, and pharmacogenomics.
 We expect that the next wave is seen in improving our understanding of chronic diseases that change traditional diagnostic categories.
 These new disease classifications hopefully result in new, more tailored treatment and prediction options.

 Indexed in: PubMed, PubMed Central, Scopus, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), EMBASE, AGRICOLA, Semantic Scholar, Ulrich's Periodicals Directory, Science Citation Index Expanded, BIOSIS Citation Index, Biological Abstracts, CLOCKSS, EBSCO, OpenAIRE, Zetoc, Mastermind

-Genomic Medicine welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Genomic Medicine welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Genomic Medicine, where they are peer-reviewed by the Associate and Review Editors of the specialty section.